wajidmanzoor/SCS/README.md

 5. Add vertex to *peel Sequence* and its core value (*max_core*) to *Core*.
 6. The key of each neighbor of the removed vertex is decreamented by 1 if neighbor has not been assigned a core value.

+### Get Intial Max min degree using Heuristic Algorithm

+We have the following Heuristic Algoriths

+#### Heuristic 1

+**Intialzie**
+- Create a vector H to store the subgraph with the maximum minimum degree.
+- Initialize kl (the maximum minimum degree) to zero.
+- Create arrays hDegree (to store the degree of vertices in the subgraph) and sta (to track the status of vertices).
+- Set sta to zero for all vertices. (sta values: 0 = vertex not in Q or H, 1 = vertex in Q, 2 = vertex in H).
+- Create a priority queue Q of vertices, with the priority based on the degree of vertex in the original graph.

+**Algorithm**
+1. Push query vertex in Queue (Q) and set the status to 1.
+2. while(Q is not empty)
+    1. Remove top element from Q.
+    2. Iterate through neighbors of removed element,
+        - If neighbors status is 0, push to Q and set status to 1.
+        - If neighbors status is 2, increamnet degree of removed vertex and neighbor in HDegree.
+    3. If size of H >= Lower Bound size, Compare and update Max Min Degree (kl)
+    4. if size of H = Upper Bound Size, Break

 ## Notes